ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/RTOS2/src/mainpage.md

 Modern embedded applications often need to concurrently execute multiple activities such as sensor readings, connectivity, machine-learning algorithms, graphics display and others.
 A real-time operating system (RTOS) equips users with necessary mechanisms that simplify implementation of complex programs and ensure their reliable operation with deterministic timing.

-The **CMSIS-RTOS2** specifies a generic RTOS interface over real-time OS kernels running on Arm&reg; Cortex&reg; processor-based devices.
+**CMSIS-RTOS2** specifies a generic RTOS interface over real-time OS kernels running on Arm&reg; Cortex&reg; processor-based devices.
 Applications and middleware components can \ref usingOS2 "use CMSIS_RTOS2 API" for better code reuse and simpler integration in various software ecosystems.

 CMSIS-RTOS2 also specifies a standard \ref CMSIS_RTOS_TickAPI "OS Tick interface" for use by RTOS kernels.
 It provides several OS tick implementations for simple kernel porting to different Cortex-M and Cortex-A processors.